eternalyze1/differentiable_creativity/README.md

 Creativity has been studied at the computational level (https://computationalcreativity.net/iccc21/wp-content/uploads/2021/09/ICCC_2021_paper_14.pdf) but many questions remain.

 For example, what is a good intrinsic motive for creativity?

+# Qualia = Intermediate Representations

+We conjecture that qualia are the intermediate representations of a neural system.

+Does this mean a vector of numbers is conscious and has subjective experience?
+No, beauty is in the eye of the beholder and that vector of numbers must be processed or perceived by an actual system in order to be a qualia percept.

+The study of intermediate representations and how to arrive at effective ones is the subject of representation learning (https://arxiv.org/abs/1206.5538).

+What does this conjecture mean for consciousness?
+That for a fixed neural system you can mess with its qualia by messing with it’s neuronal activations.
+This is unsurprising really.
+Moreover, as a neural system evolves and adapts so too do its qualia.
+Also unsurprising in retrospect.

+What does this mean for the hard problem of consciousness?
+Consciousness is the processing of intermediate representations by a neural system.
+It “feels like something” to be a particular neural system because different neural systems process or interpret representations differently.